 Of obvious concern is the likelihood of an interaction between groundwater and surface water.
 If the interaction is strong then additional use of groundwater may simply be reducing the surface water resource already allocated to someone else.
 In some instances (such as in the case of dolomitic aquifers) this interaction can indeed be very strong, whilst across many areas of the country it is so weak as to be negligible.
-In these circumstances groundwater comprises a huge pool of available water which is only of benefit if it is utilised.
+In the case of endoreic areas there is no interaction at all.
+Where interactions are weak, groundwater can very significantly add to the availability of water to users, much in the way the construction of a dam would do, but without all the negative impacts which a dam can have on the environment and on flow in rivers.
+Groundwater often comprises a huge pool of available water which is only of benefit if it is utilised.
 Care must always be taken with the issuing of licences to ensure that both the Groundwater Reserve and other downstream users do not end up being the losers.

 The realisation in this and other ISPs is that groundwater offers a huge resource of water which can be tapped, and that this can be a very significant supplement to the national water resource.

-See also the Groundwater Strategy No 1.2 in Section 2 of this ISP.
+See also the Groundwater strategy, Strategy 5.2.